nychealth/coronavirus-data/README.md

 ## Laboratory testing
 ### Types of COVID-19 laboratory tests

+The COVID-19 testing landscape is continually changing.
+Please see the Health Department's [guidance on SARS-CoV-2 tests](https://www1.nyc.gov/assets/doh/downloads/pdf/covid/providers/covid-19-providers-testing-overview.pdf) for up to date information on the use and interpretation of tests.

 There are three main types of COVID-19 tests that are reported to the Health Department as part of reportable disease surveillance:

-#### Diagnostic tests
+#### Diagnostic (viral) tests
 - *Molecular tests*: The primary test for COVID-19 infection is the molecular test, which includes the polymerase chain reaction (PCR) test.
 Molecular tests work through direct detection of the virus’s genetic material, and typically involve collecting a nasal swab.
 After specimen collection, molecular tests are generally processed in large laboratories, and consequently, the results may take a few days to be delivered.
-These tests are highly accurate.
+These tests are highly accurate, and recommended for diagnosing current COVID-19 infection.

 - *Antigen tests*: This test detects proteins on the surface of the virus that are called antigens.
 The antigen test typically involves collecting a nasal swab.
-The results from an antigen test are delivered quickly ([turnaround as low as 15 minutes](https://www.cdc.gov/coronavirus/2019-ncov/lab/resources/antigen-tests-guidelines.html)), however, these tests are not as accurate as molecular tests.
+The results from an antigen test are delivered quickly ([turnaround as low as 15 minutes](https://www.cdc.gov/coronavirus/2019-ncov/lab/resources/antigen-tests-guidelines.html)), however, these tests are not as accurate as molecular tests, especially when the likelihood of someone having a COVID-19 infection is low.

  #### Serologic tests
 - *Antibody tests*: Exposure to COVID-19 can be detected by measuring antibodies, which can reflect a person’s immune response to the virus.
 Antibodies are proteins produced by the body’s immune system that can be found in the blood.
 People can test positive for antibodies specific to COVID-19 after they have been exposed, sometimes when they no longer test positive for the virus itself.
-Therefore, an antibody test will not be accurate for someone with active or recent infection, but can identify people who likely had COVID-19 in the past.
+Therefore, an antibody test will not be accurate for someone with active or recent infection, but can identify people who likely had a previous COVID-19 infection.
 It is important to note that the science around COVID-19 antibody tests is evolving rapidly and there is still much uncertainty about what individual and population level antibody test results mean for the epidemiology of COVID-19.

 *Strengths*: This standard reporting system allows for rapid and detailed information to be transmitted routinely to the Health Department.